sameersbn/docker-gitlab/README.md

 ## Rake Tasks

 The app:rake command allows you to run gitlab rake tasks.
-To run a rake task simple specify the task to be executed to the app:rake command.
+To run a rake task simply specify the task to be executed to the app:rake command.
 For example, if you want to gather information about gitLab and the system it runs on.

 ```bash
 docker run -d [OPTIONS] sameersbn/gitlab app:rake gitlab:env:info